LGN520/farreach-public/docs/run.md

 	+ Perform all steps before transaction phase as in normal running
 		* NOTE: for all methods, you do NOT need to perform loading phase, if you have already backuped RocksDB files to avoid repeat loading phase
 			- Instead, you NEED to overwrite RocksDB files w/ backuped files before launching servers
-		* NOTE: for Farreach/DistFarreach, you do NOT need to perform the extra phase by `./preparefinish_client.sh`, as controller directly make a snapshot after being launched and hence server-side snapshot for range query (TODO)
+		* NOTE: for Farreach/DistFarreach, remote_client will automtically execute `./preparefinish_client.sh`
+		* NOTE: for nocache/distnocache, as they do NOT need warmup/extra phase, you can skip this step and directly perform automatic transaction phase
 	+ Automatic transaction phase
 		* `nohup bash remotescripts/test_server_rotation.sh >tmp.out 2>&1 &` to run 128 experiments under server rotation automatically
 			- TODO: For YCSB transaction clients of all methods, consider how to run with a fixed time to get average throughput